craigbooker/craigbooker.com/src/pages/blog/when-surrender-means-saying.md

 ## Let Me Pray About That

-So what did I do when God called me to take a stand on His behalf?.
+So what did I do when God called me to take a stand on His behalf?
 I reasoned with myself aloud to God that I’ll give it a day, seek God thinking I may have misheard Him, and see what God says to me.
 Basically, I said, let me pray about it first...yeah...that sounds Godly and reasonable.
 And how did that turn out?
 Well..let us just say that I lost sleep, I could not eat, could not find any rest or focus.
 Essentially, God wrecked me, emotionally and physically.

 ## What I Should Have Done